awsdocs/amazon-sagemaker-developer-guide/doc_source/data-wrangler-transform.md

 | household\_1 | 1/2/2020 | 45 | 3 |
 | household\_1 | 1/3/2020 | 55 | 4 |

-If you choose to group by ID, you get the following table:
+If you choose to group by ID, you get the following table\.

 **Electricity Usage Grouped by Household ID**